stalexan/weight-logger/README.md

     B-->C("database (PostgreSQL)");
 ```

-The production containers are:
+The containers are:

 * `frontend`: An Nginx container that surfaces the frontend.
 The frontend is
   a React app that's been turned into static files using `npm build`.
 The
   `frontend` container also proxies calls to the `backend` container.
 Any URL
-  that starts with `backend/` is forwarded to the `backend`.
+  that starts with `backend/` is forwarded to the `backend` container.
 * `backend`: A Python container that surfaces the backend.
 The backend is
   a REST application written in Python using FastAPI.
 * `database`: A PostgreSQL container that runs the database, where user and
   weight entry data is stored.

-A development deployment creates 4 Docker containers:
+The development deployment that we'll now create has 4 Docker containers:

 ```mermaid
 graph TD;